zendframework/zf2-documentation/README.md

 ### ACKNOWLEDGEMENTS

-The Zend Framework team would like to thank all the [contributors](https://github.com/zendframework/zf2/contributors) to the Zend
+The Zend Framework team would like to thank all the [contributors](https://github.com/zendframework/zf2-documentation/contributors) to the Zend
-Framework project, our corporate sponsor, and you, the Zend Framework user.
+Framework Documentation project, our corporate sponsor, and you, the Zend Framework user.
 Please visit us sometime soon at http://framework.zend.com.